mfreimueller/uplan/README.md

+This repository is read only, as I am not planning on developing it further at this point.

 # uplan

 Planning tool for University of Vienna's ufind, to filter out courses based on given time constraints.

 This tools is a solution to a problem I have been facing for the last couple of years.
 Instead of painstakingly